 So, some instructions, and the source files for a basic DemoSkin skin that can serve as a model.
 Pathnames assume Windows - in macOS, things naturally won't be in the same places.
 Questions?
 Please post them in Skin development.

-Install OpenJDK 11 (which jAlbum is currently using): https://jdk.java.net/11/.
+Install OpenJDK 14: https://jdk.java.net/14/.
 This has no installers, alas.
 Unzip the file, and stash the extracted files in the same place your existing JDK folders are, like C:\Program Files\Java\.
-Don't remove JDK 8 just yet - for now, you will want to stick with it for compiling (more below).

-You should end up with your JDK 8 and JDK 11 stuff neatly organized in the same place - see screenshot winjdk.png.
+You should end up with your JDK 14 stuff neatly organized in the same place - see screenshot winjdk.png.
+(I still have JRE 8 for another application - you don't need it.)

 Name the project - for example DemoSkin.
 If you want to name the project for your own skin instead, like MySkin, change all references in the following instructions and in the attached source files to match that name.